 Art boom.

-Since the opening of the Museum of New and Old Art (Mona) in 2009, Hobart has experienced a boom in art and cultural offerings that has attracted national and international tourists to the island state.
+After the opening of the Museum of New and Old Art (MONA) in 2009, Hobart experienced a boom in art and cultural offerings that has attracted national and international tourists to the island state.
 With the majority of visitors to Mona arriving via ferry, the creation of a new pier and retail offerings within the Franklin Wharf precinct has improved the arrival sequence to Mona, and simultaneously leveraged visitor numbers to support local crafts and products.

 Opposite the ferry departure point is a row of Victorian Italianate buildings, which have hosted a number of uses including State Government offices and, more recently, hospitality and dining.